gethop-dev/scheduling.twarc/README.md

 #### Doing it by hand

-The files with the SQL sentences neede to create (and drop) the tables for Postgresqsl are located in the library resources directory.
-They can be accessed as resources with the relative paths "magnet.scheduling.twarc/migrations/001-quartz-pgsql.up.sql" and "magnet.scheduling.twarc/migrations/001-quartz-pgsql.down.sql" respectively.
+The files with the SQL sentences needed to create (and drop) the tables for Postgresqsl are located in the library resources directory.
+They can be accessed as resources with the relative paths `"magnet.scheduling.twarc/migrations/001-quartz-pgsql.up.sql"` and `"magnet.scheduling.twarc/migrations/001-quartz-pgsql.down.sql"` respectively.

 ### Important note